 You may be too comfortable with the status quo, scared to make any changes, fearing it may disrupt the relationship.
 This fear can lead to stagnation, where you refuse to step forward and grow as an individual.
 This can become a problem if the relationship is unhealthy, as it allows the codependent dynamics to continue without any attempt to remedy them.
 Fear of change can lead to an inability to Thrive Independently.
 Your personal growth, goals, and aspirations take a backseat as you focus solely on your partner’s needs and goals and a sense of feeling trapped in the relationship, unable to imagine a life without your partner, even if the relationship is causing you distress.

-Advice: Taking risks and making changes may be uncomfortable, but it’s often necessary for you to take back your autonomy and reignite the spark of love between you and your partner.
+Advice: Taking risks and making changes may be uncomfortable, but it’s often necessary to regain your autonomy and reignite the spark of love between you and your partner.

 Lack of Boundaries: